DSharpPlus/DSharpPlus/docs/articles/alt_ws.md

-# Alternate WebSocket client implementations
+# Alternative WebSocket client implementations

 For operating systems and runtimes that do not support the native .NET WebSocket implementation, such as Windows 7 or Mono, you need to use an alternative WebSocket client implementation.